The basics needed for a backyard wildlife habitat

 Water

 Wildlife needs fresh water year-round.
-In mild weather, terrestrial animals need it for drinking and bathing.
-Aquatic and semi-aquatic species need water variously for mating, egg-laying, raising young or as a habitat for themselves.
+In mild weather, terrestrial animals require it for drinking and bathing.
+Aquatic and semi-aquatic species need water for mating, egg-laying, raising young, and as a habitat.

 backyard wildlife habitat with two Blue Jays; one is bathing and the other is perched on the edge.

-A birdbath, summer or winter, may be one of the few reliable sources of water in your neighborhood and you’ll be surprised at the amount of activity it will draw.
+A birdbath, summer or winter, may be one of the few reliable water sources in your neighborhood, and you’ll be surprised at the amount of activity it’ll draw.
 Consider adding a heater to it in the winter.
-When temperatures drop to freezing, a heated birdbath can be a lifeline for animals trying to find liquid water to drink.
+When temperatures drop to freezing, a heated birdbath can be more important than food for animals needing to find liquid water to drink.

 Concrete birdbath on a pedestal with a squirrel stretched out on the edge.